Supported Platforms¶

 - Nix: System-wide multi-user installation with flakes enabled

-Platform Detection¶
+Platform detection¶

-System Manager checks the platform at activation time.
 By default, it only allows activation on Ubuntu and NixOS.
-This is controlled by the assertions.osChecks option.

 Limitations¶